-RN graduate data from entry-to-practice programs that was published by the Canadian Association of Schools of Nursing (CASN) is included in Nursing in Canada, 2022 - Data Tables.
+RN graduate data from entry-to-practice programs that was published by the Canadian Association of Schools of Nursing (CASN) is included in Nursing in Canada, 2023 - Data Tables.
 This data, for example, is used to populate the percentage of RN graduates who registered with a provincial or territorial regulatory body in a given registration year, broken down by graduation year.
-RN graduate data from entry-to-practice programs for 2022 was not available at the time of publication.
-The 2022 data includes those who graduated and registered in the same year, as reflected in registration data from the regulatory colleges.
-Therefore, a percentage cannot be calculated at this time because it requires the CASN number to be used as a denominator.
+RN graduate data from entry-to-practice programs for 2023 was not available at the time of publication.